 There’s significant upside to adopting email marketing.
-It generates the highest return on investment (ROI) out of the most common digital channels, earning businesses an average of $38 for every dollar invested, according to a VentureBeat Insight study.
-It also cites that “84% of marketers believe email is important or critically important for customer loyalty.”
+It generates the highest return on investment (ROI) out of the most common digital channels, earning retail, ecommerce, and consumer goods businesses an average of $45 for every dollar invested, according to a 2021 study from Litmus.

 I’m going to walk you through which email automations you should consider, what you need to know before you start broadcasting, and how to make the most of each email.